cove/oview/README.md

-oq
+oview
 ---

-_oq_ is a command line utility that takes text input from other commands, files or stdin and renders it it in 3D to get a quick birds eye view of the metrics.
+_oview_ is a command line utility that takes text input from other commands, files or stdin and renders it it in 3D to get a quick birds eye view of the metrics.

 ### Examlpe
 For example the following command will poll the output from the Unix `ps` command:
 ```
-oq view -c "ps aux"
+oview -c "ps aux"
 ```

 And will then detect the columns and allow you to click on them to view the different values and inspect